Abu Hanifa Mosque: Establishment

-Seljuks
+Under the Seljuks

 Later, in 459 AH / 1066 CE, the Grand Vizier of the Seljuk Emperor Alp Arslan, Abu Saad al-Khwarizmi or al-Mustawfi, built a shrine for Abu Hanifa in the mosque, along with a white Dome.
 Al-Khwarizmi also built a school near the mosque, named the Great Imam School, for teaching the Hanafi madhab.
 According to Ibn Khallikan, the school was opened on September 22, 1067, therefore, the Great Imam school is the first school in Baghdad.
 It took four months and a half to build the school (from January 8, 1067 to May 15, 1067).

-Ottoman era
+Under the Ottoman-Safavid Wars

 After the invasion of Baghdad by the Safavid dynasty in 1508, Abu Hanifa mosque and school were destroyed and abolished, due to sectarian conflicts that the Safavids had.
 The Ottomans invaded Baghdad in 1534 and replaced the Shi'ite Safavid with the Sunni Ottoman rule.
 Sultan Suleiman the Magnificent first visited, after invading Iraq, Najaf and Karbala.
 And then, he visited the abolished mosque of Abu Hanifa and ordered to rebuild it and recover all the damages.
 Along with recovering the mosque, they also added new features to it, like a minaret, a hall, a bathroom, from 50 to 140 shops and the dome that they rebuilt was a dome that was never seen like it before.
 They also built a square fortress around the mosque and a watchtower.
 The fortress was armed with 150 soldiers with different military equipment.

-Golden Age
+Under Ottoman care

-In 1638, the Ottomans re-invaded Baghdad, after it was recaptured by the Safavids in 1623.
-Sultan Murad IV turned to Adhamiyah and particularly, Abu Hanifa mosque, because it was the shrine of the Imam of the sultan's madhab.
+In 1638, the Ottomans recaptured Baghdad, after it was recaptured by the Safavids in 1623.
+Sultan Murad IV turned to al-A'dhamiyya and particularly, Abu Hanifa mosque, because it was the shrine of the Imam of the sultan's madhab.
 A luxurious dome was built on the mosque.
 He also brought some of the al-Ubaid tribe to live in houses around the mosque to protect it.
 The sultan ordered to renew the school and appointed employees to manage the school, along with allowing celebrations and holidays in the school.
-With the administration of Shaykh al-Islām Yahia, the sultan ordered to rebuild the buildings around the mosque and decorate it with strips of gold and silver, decorate the mosque with green wool drapes and expand the upper and lower gates.
+With the administration of Shaykh al-Islām Yahya, the sultan ordered to rebuild the buildings around the mosque and decorate it with strips of gold and silver, decorate the mosque with green wool drapes and expand the upper and lower gates.
 The mosque became at its greatest during the period of the rule of Sultan Murad IV.